Dammon Dean's Scholar Program

 HOW TO PARTICIPATE

 Participation in the Dean's Scholar Program is by invitation only.
-For information about the 2013-2014 Dean's Scholars Program, please contact Michael Loeffelman.
-To Apply for the 2013-2014 Dean's Scholars Program, please visit the Student Success Website: CLA Dammon Dean's Scholars Learning Community.
+For information about the 2014-2015 Dean's Scholars Program, please contact Michael Loeffelman.
+To Apply for the 2014-2015 Dean's Scholars Program, please visit the Student Success website: CLA Dammon Dean's Scholars Learning Community.

-Please contact Michael Loeffelman, the CLA Honors Program Assistant Director, if you questions about the Dammon Dean's Scholar Program.
+Please contact Michael Loeffelman, the CLA Honors Assistant Director, if you have questions about the Dammon Dean's Scholar Program.

 - About Liberal Arts